The Lodge is the College’s information centre. The Head Porter, Deputy Head Porter and the Day and Night Porters are there to help, guide and advise.

 Feedback and suggestions

-The Domestic Bursar and her staff are here to ensure that the College’s non-academic administration and facilities are run as efficiently as possible to the benefit of all.
+The Domestic Bursar and her team are here to ensure that the College’s non-academic administration and facilities are run as efficiently as possible to the benefit of all.
 The Domestic Bursar welcomes feedback from students about any aspects and it is important that any shortcomings are drawn to her attention as soon as possible by email email@example.com or by telephone 77963.

 It is your College: please play your part in running and taking care of it.